airshipit/airshipctl/docs/source/cli/airshipctl_cluster_move.md

 ```
   -h, --help                    help for move
+      --kubeconfig string       Path to kubeconfig associated with cluster being managed
       --target-context string   Context to be used within the kubeconfig file for the target cluster.
 If empty, current context will be used.
 ```